Most dangerous used car buying mistakes

 Remember that any damage or defect in this vehicle requires paying extra costs which will dramatically engender even the lowest price.

 The more you check, the better it is!

 Your awareness can save much more than your parsimony.

 If you look at advertising and see that this is exactly the vehicle you were searching for; know its VIN and try to know as much as you can before actually purchasing it.
 With existing online services you can know about all car past owners, its title information, and was it ever restored from damage made by fire or flood.
-Don’t rely on your luck, sellers will seldom reveal true information and it is your responsibility to avoid any unexpected problems and understand that price you pay for this vehicle is fair.
+Don’t rely on your luck, sellers will seldom reveal true information, and it is your responsibility to avoid any unexpected problems and understand that the price you pay for this vehicle is fair.